singularlogic/mitigate-documentation/docs/e_vendor.rst

 .. image:: assets/ed_v_2.png

-- Upon successful editing of a vendor the list of vendors will be update it.
+- Upon successful addition of a vendor, the list of vendors will be update it.

 .. image:: assets/ed_v_2.png